 - Tourist Areas – There is great opportunity to sell your photographs to tourists visiting your area.
 Take photos of the natural surroundings in town, perhaps even expand into local architecture & landmark photography.
-We’ve seen photo cards at coffee houses, fudge shops, ice cream parlors, apple and pumpkin farms & general gift shops.
+We’ve seen photo cards at coffee houses, fudge shops, ice cream parlors, apple and pumpkin farms, and general gift shops.
 Photo cards also do great when merchandised at the front counter of locally owned restaurants that require you to pay at the cash register.

-- Farmer’s Markets – Setting up a booth in a farmer’s market is a great way to meet new people, sell your cards & get fresh air all at the same time.
+- Farmer’s Markets – Setting up a booth in a farmer’s market is a great way to meet new people, sell your cards and get fresh air all at the same time.
 If running your own booth is too much work or money, see if another vendor would be willing to partner with you.
 For instance, selling cards at a booth that also sells fresh cut flowers or handmade gifts is a smart idea.